 They say, “If you’re lucky enough to be Irish, you’re lucky enough.”
 And if you’re lucky enough to share St. Patrick’s Day with an Irish dog, then you indeed have the luck o’ the Irish.
-Join us in this celebration of Ireland’s native breeds — you may find yourself green with envy!
+Join us in this celebration of Irish dog breeds — you may find yourself green with envy!

 If you saw this fellow on the street, you might assume he was just a jaunty mutt, but the Glen of Imaal Terrier is actually one of the first breeds of dogs recognized by the Irish Kennel Club, back in 1934.
-The American Kennel Club didn’t recognize it until 2004, and it’s still one of the rarest AKC breeds.
+The American Kennel Club didn’t recognize this Irish dog breed until 2004, and it’s still one of the rarest AKC breeds.

-The rollicking Irish Setter never met a person he didn’t want to party with, and St. Patrick’s Day is definitely his favorite day of the year!
+The rollicking Irish Setter is an obvious choice for this list of Irish dog breeds.
+This breed never met a person he didn’t want to party with, and St. Patrick’s Day is definitely his favorite day of the year!
 In the 1970s, the Irish Setter rose to rank among the most popular breeds in America, but like so many superstars, his popularity has since declined dramatically.
-The best known Irish Setter was the fictional “Big Red,” but a real-life show dog named Champion Milson O’Boy captured America’s imagination in the 1930s, and he could be considered the most famous show dog of all time.
-This Irishman has shared the White House with three U.S. presidents (Nixon, Truman, and F.D.
+The best-known Irish Setter was the fictional “Big Red,” but a real-life show dog named Champion Milson O’Boy captured America’s imagination in the 1930s, and he could be considered the most famous show dog of all time.
+This Irishman has shared the White House with three U.S. presidents (Nixon, Truman and F.D.
 Roosevelt).

 Aptly dubbed the daredevil of dogdom, the red-haired Irish Terrier — like any self-respecting Irishman — doesn’t back down from a challenge.
 One of the oldest terrier breeds, he was used for hunting vermin, but later even served as a sentinel and messenger in World War I.